adjust/ios_adobe_extension/README.md

 ACPCore.trackAction(ADJAdobeAdjustActionTrackEvent, data: dataDict)
 ```

-You can read more about special partners and these integrations in our [guide to special partners][special-partners].
+You can read more about special partners and these integrations in our [guide to special partners](https://docs.adjust.com/en/special-partners).

 ## <a id="iae-additional-features"></a>Additional features